hamlett-neil-ur/housing_price_model/README.md

 Now, our second set of response and residual plots depict results for the linear-regression model.
 This is the default, against which we often compare other results.
 This model only performs marginally worse.
 Its outliers — <img src="https://render.githubusercontent.com/render/math?math=\epsilon_i"> points are significantly off of the <img src="https://render.githubusercontent.com/render/math?math=\epsilon_i=0"> curve — appear however to be marginally more acute.

-Our tree-based models do perform marginally better.
-The distintions are not dramatic.
+Our ensemble tree-based models do perform considerably better.
 This cursorily seems to support our hypothesis that the tree models handle conditional-probabilities — manifested here as outliers — a little bit better.
+Moreover, ensembling smooths out variance, which apparently mitigates overfitting.
 Further analysis is needed.

-Finally, our models consistently perform better against training data than against test data.
-This is unequivocally attributable to overfitting in the case of the Knn regressor.
+Finally, many of our models consistently perform better against training data than against test data.
 Additional analysis is needed to understand other cases.
 To the extent that the sufficient statistics (e.g., [[Cox, 1974]](https://amzn.to/34QsMKx)) for the training data are distinct from test data, model-score differences are attributable to heterogeneity.
 We could compare the two data sets attribute-by-attribute using statistical tests such as the [Kolmogorov-Smirnov test](https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test) to ascertain whether this occurs.

 If not, our models are overfit.
 Overfit models capture the structure of idiosyncratic noise in the training data.
 This adversely affects performance for previously-unseen data, including test data.
 More-careful tuning gets us the best scenario, where scores for training and test data coincide almost exactly.